dsikar/BT0417C-configuration/README.md

 BT0417C Configuration
 ==============

 This document describes how to configure the BT0417C module.
-Once it is configured, it may be used in other projects.
+Once configured, it may be used in other projects.

 # What is the BT0417C?